OPALX-project/OPALX-project.github.io/cyclotron.md

 # Goal
-Here we will run the Cyclotron flavour of OPAL (OPAL_cyc) in three distinct modes
+Here we will run the Cyclotron flavour of OPAL (OPAL_cycl) in three distinct modes
 1. tune calculation
 2. accelerated orbit mode
 3. 3D space charge calculation